neoforged/Documentation/docs/resources/server/recipes/ingredients.md

                 .allMatch(ench -> stack.getEnchantmentLevel(ench) >= enchantments.get(ench));
     }

-    // Determines whether this ingredient performs NBT or data component matching (true) or not (false).
+    // Determines whether this ingredient performs NBT or data component matching (false) or not (true).
     // Also determines whether a stream codec is used for syncing, more on this later.
     // We query enchantments on the stack, therefore our ingredient is not simple.
     @Override
     public boolean isSimple() {
-        return true;
+        return false;
     }

     // Returns a stream of items that match this ingredient.
 Mostly for display purposes.